techyCoder81/nx-request-handler/README.md

 let engine = RequestEngine::new(my_session);
 ```

-Then, register the default handlers if desired:
+Then, register the default handlers if desired (see below for available default calls):
 ```rust
 engine.register_defaults();
 ```